 - Come up with a catchy slogan that accurately reflects your message and causes people to want to learn more about you.

-- Design campaign posters and other marketing materials to help you stand out from the competition.
+- Design campaign posters and other marketing materials to help you stand out.

 - Develop a social media strategy and start building up a following online.